 Terminal Doppler Weather Radar

-As the name suggests, the Terminal Doppler Weather Radar (TDWR) was purposely built to serve the terminal area of the airport.
+As the name suggests, Terminal Doppler Weather Radar (TDWR) is purposely built to serve the terminal area of the airport.
 Its mission is to detect windshear and microburst associated with convective storms, so as to enhance the safety of aircraft landing and taking off from the Hong Kong International Airport.
-The radar is strategically located at Tai Lam Chung, about 12 kilometres northeast of Chek Lap Kok so that it has a clear view of the runways, airport approach and departure zones.
+There are now two TDWR stations, one at Tai Lam Chung, Tuen Mun near the Marine Police Base.
+The other is at Brothers Point, Tuen Mun.
+Both stations are strategically located at about 12 kilometres northeast of Chek Lap Kok so that the TDWRs have a clear view of the runways, and airport approach and departure zones.

-About the locations and further details of the meteorological equipment, please refer to Meteorological Stations for the Airport.
+About locations and further details of the meteorological equipment, please refer to Meteorological Stations for the Airport.